-Micah Friez is a sports reporter for the Echo Press in Alexandria.
+Micah Friez is a sports reporter for the Bemidji Pioneer.
 A native of East Grand Forks, Minn., he is a 2018 graduate of Bemidji State University with a degree in Creative and Professional Writing.
-Follow him on Twitter at @micahfriez for Alexandria area sports updates and jokes he thinks are funny.
+Follow him on Twitter at @micahfriez for Lumberjack and Beaver updates.

 - Member for

 - 3 years 5 months

 BEMIDJI -- In another game right there for the taking, the Bemidji State women’s basketball team couldn’t find a way to come back on U-Mary, falling 64-52.
 “No matter what we got down, I wasn’t in panic mode against this team,” BSU head coach Chelsea DeVille said.
 “I felt like we had control.
 We were getting great shots, it’s just a matter of time before you hit them.
 But at the same time, we had a couple lapses late.”

 BEMIDJI -- It’s time to buckle up and bunker down for the Bemidji State men’s basketball team.
 The Beavers (10-15, 8-12 Northern Sun Intercollegiate Conference) control their own destiny heading into the final weekend of the regular season -- it’s either sweep at home, or hit the road.

 BEMIDJI—Tatum Sheley has two home games left in her career with the Bemidji State women's basketball team.
 So Sheley, plus BSU's other veterans with careers winding down, are aiming to go out with a bang.
 "It's just looking at the games we have left and saying, 'That's all we have.'
 We're only guaranteed three more games (overall), which is sad to say, but it's true," Sheley said.
 "But you can't really think about that when all you want to do is win."